gnh1201/reasonableframework/README.md

 - [Payment Gateway Integration (KCP)](https://github.com/gnh1201/reasonableframework/blob/master/route/orderpay.pgkcp.php)
 - [Gnuboard CMS Integration (version 4, version 5)](https://github.com/gnh1201/reasonableframework/blob/master/route/api.gnuboard.php)

-## [NEW] Advanced security
+## [NEW] Advanced security (only for sponsors)
-- CORS(ths same origin policy) security is free and open-source for everyone.
+- CORS(ths same origin policy) is common security, it is free and open-source for everyone.
 - Firewall, DDoS, and more tools are available only for sponsors.
 If you want, visit https://patreon.com/catswords

 ## How to use CLI